-Our work promotes social cohesion, gender equality and diversity in areas where we can have the biggest impact, such as former conflict-affected communities.
-Our work also targets the most vulnerable children and young people, especially girls.
+Our work promoted social cohesion, gender equality and diversity in marginalised communities, including those affected by conflict in the past.
+Our work also supported the most vulnerable children and young people, especially girls.

 - Providing parents and caregivers with the knowledge and skills to support the full development of children under 5 years, including those with disabilities

-- Preventing violence, exploitation and supporting children who are survivors of abuse.
-Our work also improves systems and policies on child protection.
+- Preventing violence, exploitation and supporting children who are survivors of abuse as well as improving systems and policies on child protection.